 HOW FAR?
 From the Shard to Tower Bridge is a 12-minute walk.

-Just a 6 mile (9km) walk and you’ve seen the most of London.
+Just a 6 mile (9km) walk and you’ve seen most of London.
 Well done!
-More than that, if you didn’t partake in any of the actual activities, youve spent almost nothing, in one of the most expensive cities in the world.
+More than that, if you didn’t partake in any of the actual activities, you’ve spent almost nothing, in one of the most expensive cities in the world.
 Now that’s a bargain.
-That being said, if you’re going to just do 1 or 2 things, personally I’d recommend the London Eye, and the Shard.
+That being said, if you’re going to just do 1 or 2 things, personally I’d recommend the London Eye and The Shard.
 I really enjoyed them both.

 Now if you still have time, and you’ve been powerwalking the whole day, what to do with the rest of your time?
-For me, I’d recommend watching a show in the West End, doing a bit of shopping on Oxford Street, and for sure, pop in to King’s Cross station to check out Harry Potter’s Platform 9 3/4.
-It’s yet another free thing in London, who’d have through it eh?!
-I hope this all helped with you 1 day itinerary in London.
+For me, I’d recommend watching a show in the West End, doing a bit of shopping on Oxford Street, and for sure, pop into King’s Cross station to check out Harry Potter’s Platform 9 3/4.
+It’s yet another free thing in London, who’d have thought it eh?!
+I hope this all helped with your 1 day itinerary in London.
 Enjoy!